Jazz Studies Audition Requirements

 We will ask you about previous jazz experience and instruction, and what your long-term goals and aspirations are.
 Your interests outside of music will also be discussed, as well as why you have chosen to audition for UCI.

-Auditions are multi-dimentional and are meant to test both your knowledge and skill.
+Auditions are multi-dimensional and are meant to test both your knowledge and skill.
 We will also look for creativity and general artistic aptitude.
 Although the audition requirements may seem overwhelming, students are encouraged to relax as much as possible through the process and not to feel unnecessary pressure to perform perfectly.
 Mistakes are a part of both life and jazz.
 Remember that the pursuit of music is a life-long process.
 We are interested in what your abilities are at this point in your life, and that you try to do your best.

 Questions?
 Contact: